ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 1. Familiarize yourself with Simulation 2.

-2. Using equivalent resistance equations for both series and parallel, design a circuit that has a resistance of $1.5\ k\Omega$ using only $1\ k\Omega$ resistors.
+2. Use the equations for equivalent resistance of resistors both in series and in parallel, to design a circuit that contains only 1-k&Omega; resistors, but has an overall resistance of 1.5 k&Omega;.

-#### Hint: You can build this circuit using only 3 resistors.
+#### Hint: You can build this circuit by using only 3 resistors.

 3. Begin building your circuit in Simulation 2 to test your design.
 Note that switches are helpful for quick testing of different parts of a circuit.

 ::: Question
-a) What is the least amount of resistors you need to make your circuit work?
+a) What is the least number of resistors you need to make your circuit work?

 b) What is the configuration of this circuit?
 :::